-[Providers who furnish services to medicaid recipients must comply with all specified medicaid A. participation requirements.
-See 8.302.1 NMAC, General Provider Policies.]
-A provider who furnishes services to an eligible recipient must comply with all federal and state laws, regulations, rules, and executive orders relevant to the provision of services as specified in the MAD provider participation agreement and the DOH provider agreement.
+- A. A provider who furnishes services to an eligible recipient must comply with all federal and state laws, regulations, rules, and executive orders relevant to the provision of services as specified in the MAD provider participation agreement and the DOH provider agreement.
 A provider also must meet and adhere to all applicable NMAC rules and instructions as specified in the MAD provider rules manual and its appendices, MFW service standards, MFW service definitions, and program directions and billing instructions, as updated.
 A provider is also responsible for following coding manual guidelines and the centers for medicare and medicaid services (CMS) correct coding initiatives, including not improperly unbundling or upcoding services.
-Provider must maintain current knowledge and adherence to MFW requirements.

-Providers must verify that individuals are eligible for medicaid at the time services are furnished B. and determine if medicaid recipients have other health insurance.

-С. Providers must maintain records which are sufficient to fully disclose the extent and nature of the services provided to recipients.
-See 8.302.1 NMAC[, General Provider Policies].
+Provider must maintain current knowledge and adherence to MFW requirements. - B. Providers must verify that individuals are eligible for medicaid at the time services are furnished and determine if medicaid recipients have other health insurance. - C. Providers must maintain records which are sufficient to fully disclose the extent and nature of the services provided to recipients.
+See Section 8.302.1 NMAC.
+[8.314.3.11 NMAC Rp, 8.314.3.11 NMAC 3/1/2018]